 Media nutrition standards for Easter lily production are shown in Table 3.
 In general, Easter lilies are a relatively 'low feed' requiring crop.
-Because of this, a 150-0-150 or a 200-0-200 ppm (N-P-K) fertilizer regime applied through the irrigation solution on a continuous basis is recommended when an initial charge of plied ever other watering.

-Alternatively, an application of 300-400
+Because of this, a 150-0-150 or a 200-0-200 ppm (N-P-K) fertilizer regime applied through the irrigation solution on a continuous basis is recommended when an initial charge of P has been added.
+Alternatively, an application of 300-400 ppm N could be applied every other watering.

 Often forcers 'under feed' a lily crop early in development.
 Under feeding early in development reduces final leaf size (especially lower leaves) dramatically.
 For this reason, we recommend that the first fertilizer application be at a higher level to increase media nutrition levels to recommended levels as early as possible.
-Apply 400-600 ppm nitrogen (N) using a balanced fertilizer immediately afTable 5.
-Recommended growth retardant rates forheight control of Easter Lily.

-the cooling environment.
-In addition, a single application of a 'starter' fer-
+Apply 400-600 ppm nitrogen (N) using a balanced fertilizer immediately after removing induced bulbs from the cooling environment.
+In addition, a single application of a 'starter' fertilizer early in development will often increase phosphorus (P) levels to the recommended level.
+Use fertilizers low in ammonium nitrate, i. e. high in calcium/ magnesium nitrate, when growing an Easter lily crop in cool/low light environments to limit the potential for ammonium toxic-